Illinois Waterway 2020 Closure

 We realize all of the options have their pros and cons.
-Not every option is possible for every boat.
-AGLCA has prepared a webinar for our members that provides details on all of these options as well as information to help you decide which may be the best for your circumstances.
+Not every option is possible for every boat so AGLCA is providing various information platforms for you to access details on all of these options as well as information to help you decide which may be the best for your circumstances.

 Webinar: Looping in 2020 with the Illinois Waterway Closed for Lock Maintenance

 With the Illinois River closed for lock maintenance from July 1st – October 29th, those Looping in 2020 will have some extra challenges!
 This session will give you details on a few ideas for how to do the Loop in 2020 and help you determine which options are possibilities for you.
 We'll also explain how AGLCA can offer support for the Fleet of 2020 in dealing with the closure.